chris-short/chrisshort.net/content/video/what-ultra-successful-people-who-practice-devrel-know-and-do.md

-+++
-author = "Chris Short"
-date = 2022-08-16
+---
+ShowTOC: false
+author: Chris Short
+date: "2022-08-16"
-description = "Join Wesley Faulkner, Sr, Community Manager at AWS and Chris Short, Sr. Developer Advocate for a discussion about getting decision makers to buy-in in the #DevRel space." draft = false slug = "what-ultra-successful-people-who-practice-devrel-know-and-do" tags = ["talks", "speaking", "videos", "DevRel"] title = "What ultra successful people who practice DevRel know and do" ShowTOC = false
+description: 'Join Wesley Faulkner, Sr, Community Manager at AWS and Chris Short, Sr. Developer Advocate for a discussion about getting decision makers to buy-in in the #DevRel space.'
-+++
+draft: false
+slug: what-ultra-successful-people-who-practice-devrel-know-and-do
+tags:
+- talks
+- speaking
+- videos
+- DevRel
+title: What ultra successful people who practice DevRel know and do
+---

 {{< carbon >}}